-All direct witness testimony, with the exception of adverse witnesses, shall be made by witness statements in lieu of live testimony, and shall be filed and served on the date indicated in the procedural schedule for filing direct and rebuttal exhibits and witness statements.
+All direct witness testimony, with the exception of adverse witnesses, shall be made by witness statements in lieu of live testimony.
 Staff may, however, ask the witness supplemental direct testimony on the witness stand.
 Witness statements shall be marked and offered into evidence as exhibits and witnesses shall be available for cross-examination on the witness stand unless waived.
 Witnesses will not read their prepared testimony into the record.